-Dental Plaque: Causes and Prevention
+Dental Plaque Explained: Causes, Symptoms, and Prevention

 Dental plaque is a sticky, colorless film of bacteria that forms on your teeth.
 It develops when the bacteria in your mouth mix with sugary or starchy foods.
 This biofilm can adhere to teeth, gums, and dental restorations like crowns or bridges.
 If not properly managed, dental plaque can lead to more severe oral health issues, such as gingivitis or periodontal disease.

-Causes of Dental Plaque
+What are the Causes of Dental Plaque?

 Bacterial Activity